 A practical course relating to the coaching aspect of baseball.
 Emphasis is placed on teaching/coaching strategies, the body mechanics of the athlete, evaluation methods, and the organization of a baseball program.
-SE ball.
-Emphasis is placed on teaching/coaching strategies, the body mechanics of the athlete, evaluation methods, and the organization of a softball program.
-SE volleyball.
-Emphasis is placed on teaching/coaching strategies, the body mechanics of the athlete, evaluation methods, and the organization of a softball program.
 SE

-PEH 106 Theory of Fast Pitch Softball 3 (22/22) A practical course relating to the coaching aspect of soft-
+PEH 106 Theory of Fast Pitch Softball 3 (22/22)